CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 	* Probably worth refactoring and "setting the stage" in Level 03.
 * Able to make assumption that `Player` class is being initialized one time, with `play_turn` being called in a loop.
 Take advantage of the `initialize` method.

 ### Level 03

+Here is the representation of Level 03:

+-> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/Level03.png 175 175 %} <-

+Four (4) monsters. **Oh snap son**.

+As I began writing my code, I realized I didn't want to do annoying amounts of nested logic.
+Projecting into the future, I felt the need to begin splitting parts of the agent into logical methods in an organized structure.
+I also needed to figure out when was the right time to rest, to keep moving forward, and when to attack.

+{% include_code Ruby Warrior: Level 03 2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/player_h03.rb %}

+Overall, I was really happy with my code - beat this level with no issues.
+Even though it grew in size, the `play_turn` method is readable and tells me exactly what the Warrior is to do at any given point in time.

+#### Lessons learned:

+* (+) Breaking out logic into well-named functions was a great idea!
+* (-) Potential issues in the future with additional functionality (like more actions).
+* (-) Don't like how each function needs to have `warrior` as a parameter.
+	* Can this be fixed with instance variables in Level 04?
+* (-) ALL actions are evaluated even if an action is already called.

+I knew that given all the negatives, there was going to be some heavy-duty refactoring in Level 04.
+All in all though, I was fairly certain that the logic in the code was 'just going to work'.

+Boy was I wrong. :)

 ### Level 04